 There's still time to apply to the 2019 Kurt Brown prizes!
 From their website: "Thinking about attending a summer writers’ conference?
 The Kurt Brown Prizes award $500 each year to emerging writers in fiction, poetry, and creative nonfiction who wish to attend a writers’ conference, center, retreat, festival, or residency." ...
 See MoreSee Less

 For our Prague (and Czech-speaking or at least Czech-curious) folks, there is a reading coming up of Mark Slouka's memoir /Nobody's Son/ translated into Czech as /Daleko v srdci/! ...
 See MoreSee Less

 Václav Havel and Arnošt Lustig both died in winter seven years ago (December 18th and February 26th respectively.)
-Today, sometime between the anniversaries of their passing, is as good a day as any to go back to some memories we happened upon in our archives: The presentation of honorary doctorates to these two men by the PSP and WMU over a decade ago (to browse the contest of this longer video, please view it directly on YouTube.) ...
+Today, sometime between the anniversaries of their passing, is as good a day as any to go back to some memories we happened upon in our archives: The presentation of honorary doctorates to these two men by the PSP and WMU over a decade ago (to browse the content of this longer video, please view it directly on YouTube.) ...
 See MoreSee Less

 Finally, the next video in our little series of interviews with our faculty, this time with Patricia Hampl.
 For those of you who visited Prague and attended the PSP already, this video will not contain a lot of new information but it WILL allow you to be in the warm, glowing presence of Patricia Hampl as she bravely weathers the direct summer sunshine (courtesy of inexperienced camerawoman, Ema Katrovas.) ...
 See MoreSee Less